ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.sureflap/README.md

 Die Bilder der SureFlap®-Geräte werden ab [Klar, Petcare®](https://www.surepetcare.com/en-us/press) zur kostenlosen Nutzung bereitgestellt.

 ## Changelog

+### 2.1.0 (2024-02-20)
+* (Scrounger) option to enable history data
+* (Sickboy78) added number of history entries to configuration

+### 2.0.2 (2024-02-17)
+* (Sickboy78) added flap id to last movement
+* (Sickboy78) fixed a bug where hub was recognized as obsolete device because of same name as a device
+* (Sickboy78) fixed a bug where setting lockmode or curfew was not working because of flap having same name as the hub

 ### 2.0.1 (2024-01-24)
 * (Sickboy78) added last movement for pets